-The default format for output is YAML, but you can use JSON or XML instead with that Clout in JSON may lose some type information (e.g. JSON doesn’t distinguish between an integer and a float).
-XML output uses a bespoke structure for maps and lists, which also must be specially consumed.
+The default format for output is YAML, but you can select JSON, XML, or CBOR instead with --format/-f.
+Note that Clout in JSON may lose some type information (e.g. JSON doesn’t distinguish XML output uses a bespoke structure for maps and lists, which also must be specially consumed.
 For YAML you can add the additional

---strict/-y switch to output a stricter YAML, which adds scalar type tags (such as
+--strict/-y flag to output a stricter YAML, which adds scalar type tags (such as